samson-bakos/PredictingFloods/README.md

 ![](img/useage.png)

-The file will appear in your downloads, and when opened (i.e. via doubel click) will show a correctly rendered version of the report.
+The file will appear in your downloads, and when opened (i.e. via double click) will show a rendered version of the report.